-- contains novel DNA or novel protein; or - is listed in subsection S26-3(2), (2A) or (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).
+• is listed in subsection S26-3(2), (2A) or (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).

-FSANZ has determined that food derived from corn line DP915635 does not have altered characteristics (see section 5.3 of SD1).
+FSANZ has determined that food derived from corn line DAS1131 does not have altered characteristics (see sections 5 and 6 of SD1).

-Refined products from corn line DP915635 such as corn starch, corn oil and sweeteners are unlikely to contain any novel DNA or novel protein and will be unlikely to require labelling as 'genetically modified'.
+Refined products from corn line DAS1131 such as corn starch, corn oil and sweeteners are unlikely to contain any novel DNA or novel protein and will be unlikely to require labelling as 'genetically modified'.

-Products derived from corn line DP915635 such as flour (used in bread), meal (used in polenta) and grits (used in cereals) will likely contain novel DNA or novel protein, and if so, will require labelling as 'genetically modified'.
+Products derived from corn line DAS1131 such as flour (used in bread), meal (used in polenta) and grits (used in cereals) will likely contain novel DNA or novel protein, and if so, will require labelling as 'genetically modified'.